SamderJK/MAg05/README.md

 # MAg05 &middot; ![npm version](https://img.shields.io/npm/v/electron.svg)
-MAg05 is a program that calculates stochastic operations based on challenge 5 of a [Matheon](https://www.matheon.de/index.php?&lang=en) math competition.
+MAg05 is a program that calculates stochastic operations based on a challenge of a [Matheon](https://www.matheon.de/index.php?&lang=en) math competition.

 ## Installation
 * Clone the project.
-* Install all dependencies
+* Install all dependencies.
+* Run the application.

 Open a new command line instance.
 ```